PennyLaneAI/pennylane/doc/development/autograph.rst

 Different branches of an if statement must always assign variables with the same type across branches, if those variables are used in the outer scope (external variables).
-The type must be the same in the sense that the *structure* of the variable should not change across branches.
-The underlying data type (`dtype`) may be different, since data type promotion is applied across branches.
+The type must be the same in the sense that the *structure* of the variable should not change across branches, and the dtypes must match.

 In particular, this requires that if an external variable is assigned an array in one branch, other branches must also assign arrays of the same shape: